33rd National VET Research Conference 'No Frills' 2024 Program

 Modernising apprenticeships to align with emerging and future work landscapes

-Lucia Stejer, Joanne Jameson, Michele Waldon and Brett McCroary
+Lucia Stejer, Michele Waldon and Brett McCroary

 TAFE NSW